Salome (1953 film): Plot

-Queen Herodias greets her daughter warmly when she arrives at the palace, and becomes aware of the lecherous intentions of the king, who marvels at the beauty of his stepdaughter/niece.
-The queen sends Salome away and consults with her advisor, who agrees that the queen can use the king's desire for Salome for her own benefit.
-Meanwhile, Salome sneaks into the marketplace with several servants to hear John the Baptist speak.
-When he calls her mother an adulteress, she repudiates him, inadvertently revealing her identity.
-She is then is spared from the angry crowd by John the Baptist, who calms them and denounces violence.
-Salome returns to the palace, upset by what she has heard.
-She implores her mother to leave Galilee with her for her safety, but Herodias claims that she is trapped in a loveless and potentially deadly marriage to the king because she wishes to preserve the throne for Salome's sake.
-Although Salome does not care about the throne, Herodias insists on its importance, and exaggerates her fear of being stoned to death by John the Baptist's followers.
-Knowing of Claudius's feelings for her, Salome seductively beguiles him in an attempt to have him arrest John the Baptist to spare her mother's potential death as an adulteress.
-When he refuses her request, she exits the room in anger.
+Herodias greets her daughter at the palace and becomes aware that Herod lusts after his stepdaughter/niece.
+The queen starts thinking about using Herod's lust to manipulate him.
+Meanwhile, Salome sneaks into the marketplace with several servants to hear John speak.
+When he calls Herodias an adulteress, Salome repudiates him, inadvertently revealing her identity.
+She is then spared from the angry crowd by John, who calms them and denounces violence.
+An upset Salome implores Herodias to leave Galilee with her, not wanting her mother to be stoned to death.
+Trapped in a loveless and potentially deadly marriage to Herod, Herodias refuses, wishing to preserve the throne for Salome's sake.
+Salome does not care about the throne but cannot convince Herodias of leaving.
+Knowing of Claudius's feelings for her, Salome seductively beguiles him in an attempt to have him arrest John.
+Claudius, however, refuses.

-Shortly after, the king decides to arrest John the Baptist, ostensibly for treason but in reality to protect him from the actions of his wife, who has attempted to have him assassinated.
-The trial ends with the king imprisoning John the Baptist.
-Salome hears that the prophet has been arrested; she thinks that Claudius did it for her, and apologizes to him for her behavior the night before.
-After she leaves, Claudius rushes to the king to plead for John the Baptist's release, but is unable to persuade him.
-He then rushes off to Jerusalem on horseback to seek his release.
+Shortly after, Herod decides to arrest John, ostensibly for treason but in reality to protect him from the actions of Herodias, who has attempted to have him assassinated.
+Having converted to Christianity, Claudius rushes to Herod to plead for John's release, to no avail.
+He then travels to Jerusalem to save him.